AndresLu97/ModularSensors/examples/tu_ec01/ReadMe.md

 in shell step to exampes\tu_ec01
 .\doMe.ps1  <release_num>   eg .\doMe.ps1 0.30.0dvlp  .hex are put in ../../../releases

-The time needs to be configured.
+The time needs to be configured. (see tools )

 _______